StrangeBeeCorp/docs/docs/thehive/user-guides/date-field-definitions-alerts-cases.md

 # Date Field Definitions for Alerts and Cases

-This topic defines each date field used in alerts and cases in TheHive.
+TheHive records several timestamps for alerts and cases to track their lifecycle and support time-based analysis across investigations.

 !!! note "Stages and statuses"
     Some of those dates are based on the stage of alerts and cases.
 To learn more about how statuses and stages interact, see [About Statuses](../administration/status/about-statuses.md).